spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/maven-artifact/index.md

            application artifact."
 %}

-## Maven Artifact in a Pipeline Definition
+## Maven artifact in a pipeline definition

 The following are the fields that make up a Maven artifact: